neilsamaa/time-tracker/README.md

 ## ✨ Features

-- ⏳ Time Tracking: Start, and stop your activities.
+- ⏳ Time Tracking: Start, pause, and stop your activities.
 - 📁 Project Management: Add and select projects for each time entry.
 - 🏷️ Tag Management: Assign tags for easier task categorization.
 - 💾 Data is automatically saved to your browser using `localStorage`.